bwagner77/docs-test/function/runtimes-languages.md

 ## Languages

 All functions in a function app must share the same langauge.
-The langauge for the function app is stored in the FUNCTIONS_WORKER_RUNTIME setting.
+The langauge for a function app is stored in the FUNCTIONS_WORKER_RUNTIME app setting.

 | Language      | 3.x                       | 4.x |
 | ------------- | ------------------------- | ---------------------------- |